hmslima/sambahsacompletegrammar/sambahsa.md

 Winter said in his “Sambahsa: Guide to Pronouns and Articles”, *“sambahsa is right on the limit of the degree of difficulty that is practical for an international auxiliary language”*.

-The differential of sambahsa is that, even being an auxiliary language, it behaves well as a natural language *(I don't like this term, but it was the description that I thought to explain it)*.

 Sambahsa do is easy, you only have to know what are you priorities of study, *you have to know how to study*!
 Doesn't make sense decorate